prashanth-ds-ml/Notes/Seven Basic Tools of Quality.md

-### What are the Seven Basic Tools of Quality?
+# What are the Seven Basic Tools of Quality?

-I'm glad you're eager to dive deeper into the content!
-Let's break this down step by step.

 ### 1. Detailed Notes of the Video
 - **Introduction to Quality**: